stem-discord/public/STEM_Rules.md

 **D-5:** Malicious content is content that threatens a user's online (and possibly offline) privacy and security. e.g. Links to scams and phising websites.
 Viruses and malware.
 Such content is very serious and will likely result in an instant ban.

+**D-6:** Profile pictures, nicknames, and statuses must be appropriate and in good taste.
+(SFW, follows Discord's ToS).
+You will be punished depending on the severity of the violation of this rule and asked to change your profile picture/nickname/status to remove the punishment.
+If you refuse, you will be muted indefinitely with the possibility of a kick or ban.

 ##### |== **REPORTING** ==|

 **> What to Report**